SPantoja-Proj/MacMini-Homelab-Tripleboot/README.md

 -Always back up macOS before modifying partitions.

+---

-## 💾 Prepare External Hard Drive
+## 💾 4.
+Prepare External Hard Drive for Ubuntu

-You will be doing three main things:
+You will create two partitions:

 1. Back up the drive (everything will be erased).